 Olive - Wickett & Craig, Penn., USA.
 Used for: wallets, keychains.
 Am personally obsessed with this stuff - this green is really something else.
 It's a beautiful alternative to the standard brown/black options of leather goods, so if you're looking for a gift and want something a little more bold for a classic personality, this is a great option.
 (Also a great option if you aren't sure if the person would prefer brown or black!!)

-Russet - Wickett & Craig, Penn., USA.
-Used for: bags.
+Honey - Wickett & Craig, Penn., USA.
+Used for: bags & trays.
 This is the best-selling color in every bag it's offered!
 We'll be releasing a lot more of the bags in this color over the next few months, along with the Oxblood.
 The Russet looks fantastic with any wardrobe, but if you're used to wearing a lot of black or are a somewhat dark tonal / monochromatic dresser looking for a statement piece, this is an excellent choice.

 Mustard, Emerald, Cherry, Violet, & Royal Blue - Conceria Walpier, Italy.
 Used for: keychains.
 The bottom line here - the Italians have nailed jewel tones in vegetable tanned leather!
 This stuff is breathtaking.
 Go with your gut on this one when selecting a color...Emerald has historically been very popular, but they're all beautiful, and Beka, who is writing this, is personally obsessed with the Mustard.